-Original works (including title pages, table of contents, author bio or acknowledgment pages).
+Manuscript must be of original works (including title pages, table of contents, author bio or acknowledgment pages).
 Please acknowledge any previous publication of individual stories or pieces or any source material quoted.

 No artwork aside from drawings or maps or charts that can be rendered either in b&w or a few simple colors.
 Our financial ability to print and reproduce color photographs or detailed artwork in a cost effective marketing ability does not match our quality standards at this point, although we would love to expand into lovely quality photo books one day.
 Baby steps.